Asphalt Care and Maintenance

 Your asphalt driveway represents a substantial investment.
 It's also the welcome mat to your home.
 A properly maintained driveway reflects your pride and commitment to maintaining an attractive home and property.
 It also makes economic sense to maintain your driveway.
 With a systematic program of pavement maintenance including crack filling and applying sealer every 1-3 years, your asphalt driveway can last over 25 years.
 Sealing your driveway with the proper sealer gives your driveway that "new appearance", enhancing curb appeal as well as property value.

 Using a quality seal coat will increase the life and appearance of your driveway.
 Seal coating your driveway will lock in the existing oils to keep the asphalt flexible, which reduces cracking.
 It is very important that you use only top-quality seal coat.
-We recommend that you seal coat your driveway 1 year after install and every 1/12- 2 years after that.
-There are two different types of asphalt sealants Water based driveway sealer and Oil based driveway sealer.
+There are two different types of asphalt sealants: water based driveway sealer and oil based driveway sealer.
+We recommend you sealcoat your driveway within the first 6 months of your asphalt install with a heated oil based sealant provided by us in order to keep your warranty intact.
+Failure to do so would result in a warranty void.

 Water Based Seal Coating